- Chart

 Opportunities

-- Growing demand for quantum computing solutions
+- Growing demand for quantum solutions across various industries.

-- Increasing investment in quantum technology
+- Government investment in quantum technologies.

 Threats